How to Talk to Your Friends About Hidradenitis Suppurativa

 Opening up about HS can be a challenge, so you are by no means alone.
 But choosing friends who you can be honest with can make all the difference.
 Find one or two pals who offer positive feedback and great support, and you will find yourself living easier with HS.

 © 2018 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced

 or reprinted without permission from Healthgrades Operating Company, Inc. Use

 of this information is governed by the Healthgrades User Agreement.

 - Living with Hidradenitis Suppurativa (HS).
 NHS Foundation Trust. http://www.kcl.ac.uk/ioppn/depts/pm/research/imparts/Quick-links/Self-Help-Materials/Living-With-Hid...

 - Hidradenitis Suppurativa.
 American Academy of Dermatology. https://www.aad.org/public/diseases/painful-skin-joints/hidradenitis-suppurativa

 - Hidradenitis Suppurativa.
 Mayo Clinic. http://www.mayoclinic.org/diseases-conditions/hidradenitis-suppurativa/manage/ptc-20200056

-- Impact on Patients.
-Hidradenitis Suppurativa Foundation, Inc. http://www.hs-foundation.org/about-hs/impact-on-patients/
+- Mental and Emotional Health Support.
+Hidradenitis Suppurativa Foundation, Inc. http://www.hs-foundation.org/mental-emotional-health/

 - When Your Relative Has Hidradenitis Suppurativa.
 Patient Association HS Denmark. http://hidrosadenitis.dk/wp-content/uploads/2015/03/HS_Fakta_Paaroerende_EN.pdf